SeniruK/FSMP-Automation/README.md

 To run this tool:
 1. Run the main.py function
 2. Select the year you wish to analyze
+3. Click "Next"
-3. Click "Run FSMP Automation"
+4. Click "Run FSMP Calculations"